What is cerebral palsy?

 - a mother is exposed to certain viruses during pregnancy

 - a baby doesn’t get enough oxygen during birth

 - a baby has a stroke during pregnancy or after birth

 - a baby gets a severe brain infection shortly after birth

 - a child experiences certain kinds of injuries during the early years of life – for example, a serious motor vehicle accident.

 Some babies with cerebral palsy might have been sick or premature when they were newborns.
 But about half of all babies later diagnosed with cerebral palsy were full term and well at birth.

 There are three different types of cerebral palsy.

 Spastic cerebral palsy

-If a child has this type of cerebral palsy, her muscles stiffen up or become tight automatically.
-This happens because messages from her brain to her muscles can’t get through clearly.
+Children with this type of cerebral palsy have stiff, tight muscles.
+This happens because messages from their brains to their muscles can’t get through clearly.